 Journal of the Earth and Space Physics (JESP) is a specialized journal, published seasonally by the Institute of Geophysics, University of Tehran.
 It was started in 1971 with the aim of publishing papers in all areas of the Geophysical Sciences.
-JESP accepts articles in Earthquake Seismology, Engineering Seismology, Exploration Seismology, Geomagnetism, Gravimetry, Satellite Gravimetry, Geodesy, Geoelectric, Meteorology, Atmospheric Physics, Air Pollution, Tide, Luminescence Dating, Physical Oceanography, Solar Physics, Astronomy, Astrophysics and other related areas.
+JESP accepts articles in Earthquake Seismology, Engineering Seismology, Exploration Seismology, Geomagnetism, Gravimetry, Satellite Gravimetry, Geodesy, Geoelectric, Meteorology, Atmospheric Physics, Air Pollution, Tide, Luminescence Dating, Physical Oceanography, Solar Physics, Astronomy, Astrophysics, Space Sciences and other related areas.

 * Manuscripts should be written in English and sent via the Website:http://jesphys.ut.ac.ir